-The MAXX-2400HD will play smooth slow-motion video in forward or reverse, at any speed from zero to 2X.
+The TSS system will play smooth slow-motion video in forward or reverse, at any speed from zero to 2X forward or 2x reverse.
 Direction can be instantly changed, using either the GUI or a desk-top controller.
 Audio is also played at these lower speeds.
-At speeds beyond 2X, video frames will selected as needed, yielding a chunky result; audio is muted at high speeds.
-Most slo-mo playback for sports and other uses lies well within the 2X zone.
+At speeds beyond +2X/-2X, video frames will selected as needed, yielding a chunky result; audio is muted at high speeds.
+Most slo-mo playback for sports and other uses lies well within the +2x/-2x zone.

-To play in slow motion from the GUI, press PLAY and then move the shuttle slider to the desired speed-within a range of 2X range forward or reverse.
+To play in slow motion from the GUI, press PLAY and then move the shuttle slider to the desired speed.
+When you let go of the slider it goes back to pause.
+You can also have the speed control "stick" at a particular speed - see below.
 See the following section for details on the Shuttle control.
 For faster playback from the GUI, use the FAST FORWARD or REWIND buttons as described in the preceding section.